jeffersoncarpenter/reactivebananasplit/README.md

 #Reactive Banana Split

+Behold, the code of a Haskell noob.

 ##To compile

-Make sure you've got the Haskell platform and wx widgets installed.
+Get the Haskell platform and sdl.

-Clone the repository.
-From the root directory of the repository, run the commands
+From the root directory of this repository, run the commands

 ```
 cabal sandbox init
-cabal install reactive-banana reactive-banana-wx
+cabal install reactive-banana reactive-banana-sdl
 ```

 Then you may run `make` at your discretion.

-I make no guarantees that it'll be straightforward for you to get wx widgets and these two cabal packages installed.
-It wasn't really straightforward for me :/